-I am linking up with my buddies Katie, over at Queen of the First Grade Jungle and Fern, over at Fern Smith's Classroom Ideas.
+I am linking up with my buddies Katie, over at Queen of the First Grade Jungle, Fern, over at Fern Smith's Classroom Ideas, and Erica, over at Erica's Ed-Ventures.
 My post is for all of you creative teachers who make products and you want to make a quick and easy, but attractive preview in Powerpoint.
 Quite by accident, I discovered the "change picture" option, and, ever since, making previews and products got a little bit easier.
 Here is a picture tutorial on how to make a new preview using an existing preview.

 (Right click on each photo to enlarge them.)